 A Common Concern Among Seniors When It Comes to Assisted Living Is Privacy

-For seniors, when they start thinking about assisted living as an elder care choice, they might not know very much about it.
+Seniors, when they start thinking about assisted living as an elder care choice, might not know very much about it.
 One of the biggest concerns may be a sense of privacy.

 Why do seniors worry about privacy?